yandexdataschool/Practical_DL/README.md

 # Coordinates
+* Exam will happen next monday at 16.40, room 311 .
+[Exam rules.](https://github.com/yandexdataschool/HSE_deeplearning/wiki/How-exam-works) If you found out about the course last week, we recommend [this option.](https://github.com/yandexdataschool/HSE_deeplearning/wiki/How-exam-works#n-1-homework-as-an-exam-task)
 * The classes are currently happening on __fridays at 18.00, room 400 (CS.HSE)__.
 There is also a backup thread for those who __cannot__ appear in the main thread(please e-mail or PM@slack us for details).
 * Course mail - deeplearninghse16@gmail.com - for homework assignments, project stuff, questions, suggestions, intimidations, etc.
 * Slack group - write a.manokhina@gmail.com for slack invitation [instructors appear ~once in two days]